Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Well, she couldn’t really afford to worry on that for too long.
 So, she busied herself.
 Everything was cleaned and scrubbed to within an inch of its life.
 All her stocks were ready and in stasis.
 She could serve up whatever she might need at a moment’s notice.

-So she stayed open later to hopefully catch the late-night crowd---not that the rain would encourage that much.
+So she stayed open later to hopefully catch the late-night crowd - not that the rain would encourage that much.
 Were her tarps good enough?

 She peered out.
 Yeah.
 Okay.
 Everything properly entarpenated.